 5 Simple and Fun Measuring Hacks

-Over the years, I've found ways in which to utilize what's in front of me but not necessarily in the way with was meant to be used.
-I'm one of "those" who have found that as the old golf adage states: "Play the course as you find it and the ball where it lies".
-These simple hacks that follow are a good example of measuring "in a pinch."
+Over the years, I've found ways to utilize resources in front of me differently than they were intended.
+I'm one of "those" special cases who brings a different perspective to the old golf adage, "Play the course as you find it and the ball where it lies."

 5 Everyday Objects for Measuring